kkoliset/URLShortener/README.md

 Option 2: Download and Run Code

-  - python3 init_db
+  - python3 init_db        // Optional: only run if you want to clear database
   - flask run              //this common will provide a url to access

 #### Credentials